ericwbailey/ericwbailey.website/source/published/oh-shit-banners.md

 You may also want to consider instituting privileged access for using a pattern like this.

-I haven’t encountered password or team-based access on design systems before.
+I haven’t encountered password or team-based access on a design system before.
 Think of it like [the two keys](https://en.wikipedia.org/wiki/Two-person_rule) it requires to launch powerful missiles.

 <img
   role="img"